|

-In the first week of April 1944, the 3.SS-Panzer-Division Totenkopf received replacements and new equipment, including Panther tanks.
-In the second week of April 1944, Totenkopf took part in fighting against a heavy Soviet Army attacks towards Second Battle of Târgu Frumos were elements of the division, together with elements of the elite Panzergrenadier-Division Großdeutschland, managed to halt an armoured assault by the Red Army.
-The assault was carried out by approximately 500 tanks.
-The German-Romanian forces successfully defended against the local limited objective attacks throughout the month of April 1944.
-The Soviet attack in May 2 1944 aiming at Târgu Frumos was the initial attempt by the Red Army to achieve its goal and testing the Axis defenses in Romania.
+In the Second Battle of Târgu Frumos, elements of the 3.SS-Panzer-Division Totenkopf, together with elements of the elite Panzergrenadier-Division Großdeutschland and 24.Panzer-Division, managed to halt an armoured assault by the Soviet Red Army.
+The German-Romanian forces had successfully defended against limited attacks throughout the month of April 1944.
+Despite initial successes of the Soviet attack on May 2 1944, a series of counter-attacks managed to halt the Soviet offensive.
+The assault was carried out by approximately 500 Soviet tanks.
+The battle reduced Soviet tank strength to a point where a continued attack into Romania was not possible.
+In the three days of fighting, the Wehrmacht claimed the destruction of over 350 Soviet tanks.
+Despite German claims that the Soviet attack was a full-fledged offensive, it appears that the battle of Târgu Frumos was a relatively small-scale operation in the context of 1944's fighting on the Eastern Front.
 The battle of Târgu Frumos has been used as a case study in officer tactical education in the United States Army and other armies, teaching how a mobile defense can defeat an armoured spearhead.
+Credit: military historian David M. Glantz, Wikipedia inter alia.
 Top image: MG 42 machine gun team of the Großdeutschland.
 The Großdeutschland Division fought alongside the Leibstandarte SS, Das Reich and Totenkopf on the eastern front between 1941 and 1944.
 By April 25 1945, the division ceased to exist, having been completely destroyed in the battles around former East Prussian Pillau.
 Many died of starvation, disease or exhaustion in Soviet labor camps.
 Photo by Kriegsberichter Pfeiffer.
 Credit: Matthias Ruf.
 Commons: Bundesarchiv.
-Bottom images: SS-Panzergrenadiers of a Totenkopf armoured reconnaissance battalion with their Leichter Panzerspähwagen, a light four-wheel drive armoured car.
+Bottom images: SS-Panzergrenadiers of a Totenkopf armoured recon battalion with their Leichter Panzerspähwagen, a light four-wheel drive armoured car.
 These soldiers have never been positively identified.
 The photographs were taken before the Battles of Târgu Frumos.
 Source: collection of David Williams.
 Fair use.

 What an amazing website!
 My wife’s grandfather was at Targu Frumos at the same time.
 He is still with us and turns 100 in August.
 Thank you for keeping history alive.